 9. Eat yogurt.
 The enzymes can help with digestion.

 10. Keep clean.
-Hand washing is one of the most important practices in preventing illness from infections while travelling.
+Hand washing is one of the most important practices in preventing illness from infections while traveling.

 Hola Pura Veda